ruby/TryRuby/source/articles/2015-01-01-try-ruby-version-4.html.markdown

 - Removed mousehole stuff
 - Improved the feedback given to the user based on the program's output a bit
 - Added support for lesson content in multiple languages.
-The Spanish, Brazilian Portuguese, Japanese and Dutch translations are available.
+The Spanish, Brazilian Portuguese, Japanese, Russian and Dutch translations are available.
   __If YOU would like to add a translation to TryRuby you are most welcome !__
 - Added explanation of if/else statements
 - Changed the subject of the "Class" tutorials from building a blog (so last decade) to making an